 Why Does Premises and Animal Identification Matter?

-Animal Disease Traceability Premises Program is designed to protect the Arizona food supply by tracing infected and exposed animals back to their origin (premises).
+The U.S. Department of Agriculture's Animal Disease Traceability Premises Program is designed to protect the food supply by tracing infected and exposed animals back to their origin (premises).
 It starts with registering your premises where the livestock are located.
 At present there are 1964 registered Arizona premises.

 - Rapid identification and containment of a foreign animal disease outbreak.